Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Nandan G. Amladi - Deutsche Bank Securities, Inc.

 Thanks for taking my question.
-So Paul, what has changed in the quality and the close rates of the pipeline relative to sort of this time last year, when bookings have been a lot softer?
+So, Paul, what has changed in the quality and the close rates of the pipeline relative to sort of this time last year, when bookings have been a lot softer?
 Is it that the demand environment has changed?
-Is that your product is now more competitive?
+Is it that your product is now more competitive?
 Can you characterize what might be helping that?

 Paul A. Ricci - Nuance Communications, Inc.

-Well, with as varied set of market as we have, one would have to answer that question specifically in each market, but I think if we try to look generally across the company, I think that the overall interest in the kind of intelligence solutions we build, has grown as visibility around the opportunity and the potential of those solutions, has increased.
+Well, with as varied a set of markets as we have, one would have to answer that question specifically in each market.
+But I think if we try to look generally across the company, I think that the overall interest in the kind of intelligence solutions we build, has grown as visibility around the opportunity and the potential of those solutions, has increased.

 I think our investments in our go-to-market approaches, beginning in the latter half of last year, has paid dividend for us.
 And I do think our product investments are allowing us to effectively target opportunities, a good example of that, of course, would be the robust perception around Dragon Medical One, which has only been in the market for, I think, 15 months – 12 months to 18 months now.